 Safari Technology Preview and Beta

 Similar to Canary, Safari Technology Preview can run side by side with the current Safari browser.
 (That’s not the case with Safari beta.)
-It’s super-easy to install, and you don’t have to be a developer.
+It’s easy to install, and you don’t have to be a developer.